The Personal Injury Lawyer Dekalb County GA Trusts

 What is involved in pursuing a personal injury claim?

-When our Dekalb County GA personal injury lawyer at Andrew R. Lynch, P.C. takes a case, one of the first tasks is to determine who is at fault for the injury.
+When our Dekalb County GA personal injury lawyer at The Lynch Law Group takes a case, one of the first tasks is to determine who is at fault for the injury.
 Every case is different based on the circumstances, but most cases follow this general guideline: